arhxn-xhmd/ahmed-public-school/readme.md

 - **HTML5**
 - **CSS3**
+- **JavaScript**

-> This is a fully static website, built with only HTML and CSS.
+> This is a fully static website, built with only HTML, CSS and JavaScript.

 ## Getting Started 🚀